friday27/JavaDSA/Cracking/OOPConcepts.md

         * Inheritance is a concept where one class shares the structure and behavior defined in another class.
 The purpose of inheritance is Code Reusing.

     * Polimorphism
-        * Polymorphism is assigning behavior or value in a subclass to something that was already declared in the main class.
+        * Polymorphism is assigning behavior or value in a subclass to something that was already declared in the super class.

         * Polymorphism has 2 main concepts
-            1. Overriding: is to write a function in a subclass using the same function name, parameter list and return typr with one from its superclass, to replace it.
+            1. Overriding: is to write a function in a subclass using the same function name, parameter list and return type with one from its superclass, to replace it.
             2. Overloading: is to use the same method name with different argument list.

         * **Method overriding** is a feature that allows a subclass to provide the implementation of a method that overrides the method with the same method name, parameter list, and return type in the super class.